manwaring/serverless-plugin-test-helper/README.md

 The package has two parts:

-1. A [Serverless Framework plugin](https://github.com/serverless/plugins) which extends `sls deploy` to save a local copy of the generated CloudFormation Stack Output
+1. A [Serverless Framework plugin](https://github.com/serverless/plugins) which extends `sls deploy` to save a copy of the generated CloudFormation Stack Output locally
-1. A standard Node.js library which can be imported to access stack output values in tests (or any other code you want to run post-deployment)
+1. A standard Node.js library which can be imported to access local stack output values in tests (or any other code you want to run post-deployment)

 # Installation and setup